 Overview: We are interested in how stresses encountered during infection can impact upon the efficacy of antibiotics against drug-resistant bacterial pathogens.
 We have a particular interest in how respiration affects antibiotic toxicity.

-Where are you looking: Environmental organisms (through antibiotics unearthed), and in the past from natural products (e.g. willow extracts).
+Where are you looking for antibiotics: Environmental organisms (through antibiotics unearthed), and in the past from natural products (e.g. willow extracts).

 Expertise required: Animal models, drug libraries, functional annotation of genomes, downstream identification of active compounds.